 I think that’s wrong, actually.
 But the pieces haven’t been assembled in one place.
 Let me try.

 This isn’t a utopian fantasy.
-It’s three practical steps, each of which is already happening in some form, that together add up to a transition: freelance coordination absorbs the initial shock, reduced hours spread the impact, and redirected time goes to work that was always needed but never funded.
+It’s three practical steps, each of which is already happening in some form, that together add up to a transition: freelance coordination absorbs the initial shock, collective action spreads the work and breaks the standoff, and redirected time goes to work that was always needed but never funded.

 “Great, but who pays for all this?”